 Film noir uses a very characteristic form of dialogue.
-We all know that noir privet detectives are streetwise, disillusioned and wisecracking, as well as we know that femme fatales are sensual and smooth anything they say.
+We all know that noir privet detectives are streetwise, disillusioned and wisecracking, as well as we know that femme fatales are sensual and smooth, whatever they say.

-Dialogue was very important in film noir, because, as much as the plot relied on action, some of this action happened in dialogues.
-In fact, dialogue was one of film noir secret weapons, one of those means filmmakers used so to replace more lavish formed of filmmaking which they could not afford or addressed adult matters which the Hays Could would not allow.
+The dialogue was very important in film noir, because, as much as the plot relied on the action, some of this action happened in dialogues.
+In fact, the dialogue was one of film noir secret weapons, one of those means filmmakers used so to replace more lavish formed of filmmaking which they could not afford or addressed adult matters which the Hays Code would not allow.

 The Third Man (1950) by Carol Reed

 Set in postwar Vienna, Austria, “The Third Man” stars Joseph Cotten as Holly Martins, a writer of pulp Westerns, who arrives penniless as a guest of his childhood chum Harry Lime (Orson Welles), only to find him dead.
 Martins develops a conspiracy theory after learning of a “third man” present at the time of Harry’s death, running into interference from British officer Maj.
 Calloway (Trevor Howard) and falling head-over-heels for Harry’s grief-stricken lover, Anna (Alida Valli).
 (Google synopsis)

 To Have and Have Not (1948) by Howard Hawks